eijikominami/aws-cloudformation-templates/notification/README.md

 ``AWSCloudFormationTemplates/notification`` sets up AWS Chatbot and AWS Lambda to send notifications to Slack.

+## Prerequisites

+Before deploying this template, ensure you have:

+- Slack workspace with appropriate permissions to create apps and webhooks
+- AWS Chatbot initial authorization completed with Slack workspace ID obtained
+- Slack Incoming Webhook URLs configured for your channels

 ```bash
 .
 ├── README_JP.md                    <-- Instructions file (Japanese)